aaronpowell/aaronpowell.github.io/src/documents/posts/2013-01-17-should-internet-explorer-be-killed.md

---- cson
+---
   title: "Should Internet Explorer be killed?"
   metaTitle: "Should Internet Explorer be killed?"
   description: "Is it time for the IE brand to end-of-life?"
   revised: "2013-01-17"
   date: "2013-01-17"
-tags: ["internet-explorer","opinionated"]
+  tags:
+    - "internet-explorer"
+    - "opinionated"
   migrated: "true"
-urls: ["/should-internet-explorer-be-killed"]
+  urls:
+    - "/should-internet-explorer-be-killed"
-summary: """
+  summary: ""

-"""
 ---
 # Warning - Opinions